-Studies on genes associated with coat colour and fertility in Swedish sheep breeds
+Studies of genes for wool color and fertility in Swedish sheep

 Project overview